 This popular 2½-day course is aimed at getting all participants to be competent at navigating in difficult and trackless terrains.
 It includes theory, a navigation-training manual to keep, and multiple walks based from the Lodge to really test out your new knowledge and skills.
 We will be accessing some of the wilderness areas and potentially navigating through rainforest.
 The course begins on the first night and has two full days following, and is particularly suited to a weekend.

-The next navigation workshop will start on the afternoon of the Friday 14th August and will finish the evening of the 16th August 2015. *THIS IS NOW CANCELLED*
+The next navigation workshop will start on the afternoon of the Friday 10th June and will finish the evening of the 12th June 2016.

 To make your booking please contact us, or email HERE.
 Places are limited.

-Cost: $250 per person - Includes camping fees (*participants only) [cabins or homesteads can be booked at extra cost], any ropes required for walks, all first aid equipment, navigation training manual and public liability insurance.
+Cost: $250 per person - Includes hut accommodation OR camping fees (*participants only), any ropes required for walks, all first aid equipment, navigation training manual and public liability insurance.

 Requirement for group numbers: 4- 10 people